Complain about media

 The Press Ombudsman and Press Council have more information on complaining about the press.

-How to complain about a radio or TV programme
+How to complain about a radio, TV programme or streaming broadcast

 How do I complain to the company?

-If you want to complain about material that you have seen or heard on an Irish broadcasting service, make a complaint directly with the broadcaster first.
+If you want to complain about material that you have seen or heard on an Irish broadcasting service, make a complaint directly with the broadcaster or on-demand service first.

 Put your complaint in writing within 30 days of the broadcast.
 If you are complaining about 2 or more related broadcasts you must send your complaint within 30 days of the last programme.
 If you are complaining about 2 separate and unrelated broadcasts, you must complain within 30 days of the first broadcast.